COCONUT RHINOCEROS BEETLE (CRB)

 CRB DAMAGE

 CRB feed on and damage coconut, royal, date, and fan palms.
-If these preferred food sources are unavailable, CRB can host shift to feed on other palms and tropical crops.
+If these preferred food sources are unavailable, CRB can shift to feed on other palms and tropical crops.
 CRB use their front legs and horn to dig into the crown of trees.
 Then, they use their sucking mouthparts to feed on the juices in the inner spear.